abuumar1987/Day_Night_Image_Classifier/README.md

 The dataset contains 200 images  in total.
 120 images are as the training dataset and the remaining 80 images are as test dataset out of 200 images.
+Apart from train and test dataset, additional 15 images were dropped to the dataset in order to validate the model.